Chezzuss/Physics_Problems/docs/en/Your_solutions/04_Electromagnetism_1_solution/solution_09.md

 ## Interpretation

-The proton experiences a very small magnetic force because the charge of a proton is very small.
-The force direction is along $\vec{v} \times \vec{B}$ because the proton has positive charge.
+The proton experiences a very small magnetic force because the proton charge is extremely small.
+Since the proton has positive charge, the force direction is the same as the direction of the vector product

+$$
+\vec{v} \times \vec{B}
+$$